 Much like the Bada Imambara is a sight for the sore eyes, one of our signature dishes—Murgh Musallam is for pampering your taste buds.
 Just as the premises of Bada Imambara give sukoon (comfort) to the mind, Murgh Musallam is comfort food for the soul.

-What Bada Imambara is to Lucknow, a historical edifice with such a marvellous architecture that even modern architects seem to be perplexed by its design, Murgh Musallam is to the human soul, which is, a lavish dish prepared with myriad of complex ingredients including saffron, cinnamon, cloves, poppy seeds, and cardamom.
+What Bada Imambara is to Lucknow, a historical edifice with such a marvellous architecture that even modern architects seem to be perplexed by its design, Murgh Musallam is to the human soul, which is, a lavish dish prepared with a myriad of complex ingredients including saffron, cinnamon, cloves, poppy seeds, and cardamom.

 So, the next time you make a trip to Lucknow, we strongly recommend that you indulge in the history of the city – and visit the Bada Imambara.
 In the meantime, don’t forget to try our Murgh Musallam, which we will deliver to your doorstep.